barrucadu/memo.barrucadu.co.uk/memos/campaign-ideas.markdown

 technologies were lost, and many civilisations simply failed to
 survive: this is the Long Night, and this is when our game is set.

 In the Long Night many small pocket empires rose, and fell.
 You are all scouts, ex-military, and similar sorts, employed by the government of the Sylean Federation, one of the larger pocket empires of the Long Night.
-The Sylean Federation is a group of systems all within about 30 parsecs of the planet Sylea.
-It's survived for 650 years now, but Sylea, too, is feeling the strain of administration at interstellar distances, and is also currently at war with two other pocket empires: the Interstellar Confederacy and the Chanestin Kingdom.
+It's survived for 650 years now, but Sylea, too, is feeling the strain of administration at interstellar distances, and is also currently at war with two other pocket
+empires: the Interstellar Confederacy and the Chanestin Kingdom.
 Can Sylea solve its problems, or will it perish like so many others?

 **Player buy-in:** The player characters are all explorers working